 - Cost of Service Dogs

 The world of service dogs can be confusing.
 Even though people who use service dogs are protected and governed by the ADA (Americans with Disabilities Act) in the United States, each state may also have particular laws and regulations.
 Some states have laws for fake service dogs, too.

-A service animal is any dog that has been individually trained to do tasks or work for the benefit of a person living with a disability.
+Under the ADA, a service animal is any dog that has been individually trained to do tasks or work for the benefit of a person living with a disability.
 The tasks and/or work the dog performs must be directly related to a specific person’s disability.

 Technically, service animals must be dogs.
 However, some people use a miniature horse.
 Businesses need to assess any situation where a miniature horse is present and make reasonable accommodations for those folks whenever possible.